Nivedithagowda2/trendly-support-agent/README.md

 ## AI-usage note

-This project (backend architecture, tool design, policy-engine logic, prompt drafting, frontend, and docs) was built with Claude's help end-to-end, including catching and fixing a real bug during development (an unset reference-date assumption that would have silently broken several of the dataset's intended test scenarios — see `SOLUTION.md`).
+This project (backend architecture, tool design, policy-engine logic, prompt drafting, frontend, and docs) was built with  help end-to-end, including catching and fixing a real bug during development (an unset reference-date assumption that would have silently broken several of the dataset's intended test scenarios — see `SOLUTION.md`).
 Replace this note